TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable0.png   "Scenario with variable declaration")

 As you can see in the `variable` configuration form below, Nussknacker has inferred the data type of the `#input` variable.
-Nussknacker can do this based on info stored in the previous components.
+Nussknacker can do this based on the information available from the previous components.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable1.png "Variable declaration form")